Full Body MRI Scan in Latin America: Safe, Fast & Affordable Medical Imaging

 Where can I get a full body MRI scan in Latin America?

-The top destinations are Costa Rica (San José), Colombia (Bogotá, Medellín), and Panama (Panama City).
+You can get a full body MRI in Costa Rica (San Jose), Colombia (Bogota, Medellin), Panama (Panama City), Mexico (Mexico City, Tijuana), and Brazil (Sao Paulo).
 Costa Rica has 3 JCI-accredited facilities, Colombia has 6, and Panama has 2.
-All offer English-speaking staff and internationally certified equipment.

 How much does a full body MRI cost in Central America?